sagemathinc/cocalc/notes/final_push.md

 [x] (0:30?)
 (0:48+) start an infinite computation running in worksheet and see green spinner.
 Then click "Stop" red button to kill process; spinner doesn't stop until one types more text to cause a sync, which in turn causes some sort of update.

-[ ] (0:30?)
-(0:08+) `local_hub` -- if we start the sage process for a sage worksheet for any reason, then `local_hub` should mark all "running" cells as stopped, since they can't be running, and this just confuses the client.
+[x] (0:30?)
+(0:15) `local_hub` -- if we start the sage process for a sage worksheet for any reason, then `local_hub` should mark all "running" cells as stopped, since they can't be running, and this just confuses the client.
 Better might be to simply ensure that everything is *correct* according to a map in `local_hub` on update.
 Reproduce:  Start infinite calc running in a worksheet, copy the file, then open it -- it appears to be running, but isn't.

 [ ] (1:00?)
 MAJOR; sage bug -- forgot the flush at the end of eval when adding back buffering, so, e.g., some output doesn't appear.
  Test case: